What we do

 Charlotte von Bülow M.Ed

 From the inception of Crossfields Institute in 2007, Charlotte has worked with its growing teams to promote and develop collaborative educational action research, involving local, national and international partner organisations and stakeholders.
-She has also recently founded Crossfields Europa, based in Denmark, which is the consultancy arm of Crossfields Institute and of which she is the Director.
+She is now Director of Crossfields Europa, based in Denmark, which is the consultancy arm of Crossfields Institute.
 Since moving from Denmark to the UK in 1999, Charlotte worked within the UK further and higher education sector where she specialised in qualifications development, quality assurance systems and accreditation solutions.

 As a Quality Assurance and Accreditation Officer, Educational Consultant and University Administrator, she specialised in UK and EU regulations and standards for further and higher education.
 Before graduating with a Masters of Education (RSUC, grad.
 2012), Charlotte studied Leadership and Management (EPOC, grad.
 2008), Philosophy of Mind (OU, grad.
 2004) as well as Foundation Studies in Counselling and Psychotherapy (BCPC, grad.
 2001).

-She is currently working towards a PhD in Educational Leadership in the Department for Business and Law at University of the West of England.
+She has recently completed a PhD in Educational Leadership in the Department for Business and Law at University of the West of England.
 In the last eight years, Charlotte has dedicated her charitable work to supporting environmental and social innovation.
 In the past, Charlotte has been a trustee of Sunfield Children’s Home, the Living Earth Land Trust (charity no. 1139874), the Biodynamic Association (charity no. 269036) and Shire Training Workshops Limited (charity no. 285834).
 Charlotte is also a founding member of the Biodynamic Association Board of Studies.

 Jonathan Code BA, M.Ed

-Jonathan is Director of Crossfields Institute International (CII), a lecturer on CII’s HE programmes and a workshop leader on a range of CII short courses.
-Jonathan is currently co-lead and a module leader for the Researching Holistic Agroecology pathway of the MA in Philosophy of Social Innovation (an Alanus University programme).
+Jonathan is a lecturer on Crossfields Learnings HE programmes and a workshop leader on a range of CII short courses.
+Jonathan is currently co-lead and a module Programme Leader for the Researching Holistic Agroecology pathway of the MA in Philosophy of Social Innovation (an Alanus University programme).
 Jonathan has a deep interest in consciousness studies, the western esoteric tradition, holistic and natural sciences, gardening, and education.
 These interests informed both his Bachelor’s degree (Integral Studies, CIIS, California), and his M. Ed (Social and Environmental Education, RSUC Oslo).
 Jonathan is currently enrolled as a doctoral student with the University of Bath, focussing on educational research.
 Jonathan’s book Muck and Mind; Encountering Biodynamic Agriculture is distributed by Lindisfarne/Floris books.

 Marcus joined Crossfields Institute in November 2013 and is responsible for the maintenance of the Crossfields Institute website and Virtual Learning Environment.
 Marcus holds an Advanced GNVQ in IT and Diploma in Web Design.
 Before joining the Institute, he worked for the Library Service, where his responsibilities included customer service and IT support to users.